SharifVelasquezAlzate/gatekeeper/docs/blueprint/Provider.md

 }, errorHandler));
 ```

-This way unexpected/incorrect behaviour becomes clearer and predictable.

 ### Error Handler (optional)

-The error handler allows you to manage and handle the errors that might be thrown during the execution of the handler.
+The error handler allows you to manage and handle the errors that were thrown during the execution of the handler.

 #### Example #1